duo-labs/tutorials/going_headless/README.md

 # Going headless

-This directory contains the code behind the story: [story title] ().
+This directory contains the code behind the story: <a href='https://duo.com/blog/driving-headless-chrome-with-python'>Driving Headless Chrome with Python</a>.